-- communications (Article 36) must not be made through the Portal, but on paper to the following addresses: - for the beneficiaries: legal address specified in the Portal Participant Register - for the granting authority: official mailing address indicated on its website] - communications must be made in writing and clearly identify the grant agreement (project number and acronym) - formal notifications must be sent by registered post with proof of delivery to the addresses above and will be considered to have been received either on the delivery date registered by the postal service or the deadline for collection at the post office - deliverables (Article 21.1) are not set out in the Portal Continuous Reporting tool, but in Annex 1; they must not be uploaded in this tool, but sent to the granting authority on paper (as formal notification) - periodic reports and financial statements (Article 21.2) are not signed and submitted through the Portal Periodic Reporting tool, but must be sent to the granting authority on paper (as formal notification) - amendments and supporting documents (Article 39) are not encoded and signed in the Portal Amendment tool, but must be signed on paper and sent to the granting authority (as formal notification); the same is true for accession forms (Articles 40 and 41).
+- communications (Article 36) must not be made through the Portal, but sent to the following addresses: - for the beneficiaries: the legal address specified in the Portal Participant Register, - for the granting authority: either the official mailing address indicated on its website or the email address EACEA-SPORT@ec.europa.eu - communications must be made in writing and clearly identify the grant agreement (project number and acronym). - formal notifications must be sent as follows: - o If hand-written signed (blue-ink signature), on paper by registered post with proof of delivery to the addresses above and will only be considered to have been received either on the delivery date registered by the postal service or the deadline for collection at the post office.
+Advance copies of all documents in

+- pdf format and in the original format (i.e. Excel, Word, etc.) must be anticipated by email. - o If electronically signed with a Qualified Electronic Signature (QES) compliant with the eIDAS Regulation (EU) N° 910/2014, by email to the email addresses above.
+Electronic signatures other than a QES compliant with the eIDAS Regulation (EU) N° 910/2014 are not accepted.
+Copies of all documents in the original format (i.e., Excel, Word, etc.) must be also attached to the email.
+The notification will only be considered to have been received on the date on which the other party expressly acknowledges by e-mail receipt of the notification. - deliverables (Article 21.1) are not set out in the Portal Continuous Reporting tool, but in Annex 1 to the grant agreement; they must not be uploaded in this tool, but sent to the granting authority as formal notifications. - periodic reports and financial statements (Article 21.2) are not signed and submitted through the Portal Periodic Reporting tool, but must be sent to the granting authority as formal notifications. - amendments and supporting documents (Article 39) are not encoded and signed in the Portal Amendment tool, but must be signed and sent to the granting authority as formal notifications; the same is true for accession forms (Articles 40 and 41).